-All employees that have not enrolled in direct deposit are automatically issued a Bank of America Visa payroll debit card.
+All employees that have not enrolled in direct deposit are automatically issued a US Bank Visa payroll debit card.

 Employees receiving a paper check must either:

 - Enroll for Direct Deposit to opt out of the Visa Payroll Card Program; OR